• Mattress Guides

 Don’t force the comforter inside the washer.
 It should be loosely stuffed and evenly distributed.
 Running your washing machine with a tightly packed comforter may damage your machine, and the comforter may not get cleaned thoroughly.
 If your comforter looks like it’s tightly packed in, using a front load washing machine at your local laundromat or taking your comforter to a dry cleaner might be a better solution.

-Also, consider hand washing your comforter.
+Also, consider hand washing your comforter or duvet.
 It will save you the hassle of taking it to the cleaners and may even save you a few bucks.

 Select the cool water temperature setting and the delicate cycle for your washing machine.
 If you can, add an extra rinse cycle.
 This will better remove dust mites, bacteria, and allergens from your comforter.